arnezt/telegram-bot-platform/readme.md

 $request = file_get_contents('php://input');                    // Request body.
 (JSON-serialized Update object)

-$tba = new \TelegramBotShell\TelegramBotShell(array(
+$tba = new \TelegramBotPlatform\TelegramBotPlatform(array(
     'token'    => '123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11',  // Your token bot.
-    'adapter'  => $adapter,                                     // This adapter for Scrapbook library.
+    'storage'  => $adapter,                                     // This adapter for Scrapbook library.
 See the complete: https://github.com/matthiasmullie/scrapbook#adapters
     'payload'  => $db,                                          // This payload will be passed to command the third parameter. (optional)
     'commands' => array(
         'default'  => \Acme\MyBot\Commands\DefaultCmd::class,   // This command will work by default if no command is found. (optional)